 Before it had a chance to fully close, someone else entered the room.
 Skyler looked up, expecting to see Doctor Lestrange.
 Instead, a tall man wearing a long, white lab coat entered.
 He had a stethoscope wrapped around his neck.
 He walked over to Skyler, extended his hand and said, “Hello.”

-Skyler reached out with his hand and couldn’t help but notice that the man’s hair looked like it had been blown around by a gale force wind.
+Skyler reached out with his good hand and couldn’t help but notice that the man’s hair looked like it had been blown around by a gale force wind.